akkoev/pid/README.md

-modified MAX31856 component for use with an N-type thermocouple
+modified PID component where integral can be set